cheqd/product-docs/architecture/adr-list/adr-003-did-registrar.md

     "did": "b84817b8-43ee-4483-98c5-f03760816411",
     "state": "action",
     "action": "signPayload",
-    "description": "Please sign the following payload with the keys in verificationMethod and Add the signingResponse in secret", "signingRequest": [
+    "description": "Please sign the following payload with the keys in verificationMethod of the DID used in the path and add the signingResponse in secret", "signingRequest": [
       {
         "kid": "did:cheqd:testnet:b84817b8-43ee-4483-98c5-f03760816411#key-1",